-Souls who habituate themselves to living in coarse emotional states go to hell, which is shown in the top left part of the scheme.
+Souls who habituate themselves to living in coarse emotional states go to hell, which is shown in the top left part of the chart.
 It is the outer darkness, in the New Testament’s language.
 Their destiny is to be embodied again in "hellish" conditions on the Earth or to be disintegrated to the state of protopurusha even before the Kalpa ends.

 Thus, all people can be subdivided into three categories: a) the intermediate group of materialists, b) demoniac people, c) people advancing to spiritual Perfection, to Mergence with God.

-In case of the latter group, the main component of spiritual self-realization should consist in development of the spiritual heart.
+In the case of the latter group, the main component of spiritual self-realization should consist in development of the spiritual heart.
 The optimal achievements for them are Mergence (as a consciousness, buddhi) with the Higher Purusha or even coming to the Abode of the Creator and Mergence with Him there.
-One has to learn to live in these states during life in the physical body, having become an integral Part of the Highest Forms of the Divine Consciousness.
+One has to learn to live in these states during life in the material body, having become an integral Part of the Highest Forms of the Divine Consciousness.